OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/overview.md

 * [RenameGeoLayerAttribute](RenameGeoLayerAttribute/RenameGeoLayerAttribute) - rename a GeoLayer's attribute
 * [SetGeoLayerCRS](SetGeoLayerCRS/SetGeoLayerCRS) - sets a GeoLayer's coordinate reference system
 * [SetGeoLayerProperty](SetGeoLayerProperty/SetGeoLayerProperty) - set a GeoGeoLayer property
+* [WriteGeoLayerToDelimitedFile](WriteGeoLayerToDelimitedFile/WriteGeoLayerToDelimitedFile) - write GeoLayer to a file in delimited file format
 * [WriteGeoLayerToGeoJSON](WriteGeoLayerToGeoJSON/WriteGeoLayerToGeoJSON) - write GeoLayer to a file in GeoJSON format
 * [WriteGeoLayerToShapefile](WriteGeoLayerToShapefile/WriteGeoLayerToShapefile) - write GeoLayer to a file in Shapefile format